close X

 Akureyri

 The old but stylish Akureyri is the gateway to the north's spectacular beauty, most notably the Myvatn region, Dettifoss waterfall, Godafoss waterfall, and Asbyrgi canyon, which can all be visited on day trips from Akureyri.
-It's often called Iceland's "unofficial capital of the north."
-Most likely because it is the second-largest urban area outside Reykjavik.
-With a population of 20,000 people, Akureyri is a sophisticated and thriving city.
+Nicknamed the 'Capital of North Iceland,' Akureyri is the second-largest urban area outside Reykjavik and is a sophisticated and thriving city.

 Visit Akureyri Botanical Garden, Akureyrarkirkja, Akureyri Museum, Godafoss Waterfall, Laufas Museum and Heritage Site, Motorcycle Museum of Iceland, Icelandic Aviation Museum, Akureyri Art Museum, and much more.